PiotrKos1/Esthetic-Medicine-Website/README.md

 # Responsive Esthwtic Medicine Website
-- Esthetic Medicine Website using HTML, CSS and JAVASCRIPT,
+- Esthetic Medicine Website using HTML, CSS, BOOTSTRAP and JAVASCRIPT,
 - Create on desktop and mobile,
 - Compatible with all mobile devices.